PMunch/binaryparse/README.rst

 .. code:: nim

-    s: a # a null-terminated string
-    s: _ # error: encoder unknows how many bytes to encode
+    s: a # error: next field doesn't use assertion
-    s: b(5) # string of length 5 (either null byte or end of substream terminates it)
+    s: b(5) # reads a string from a substream of 5 bytes until null/eos
     s: c = "ABC" # reads a string of length 3 that must match "ABC"
     s: d # reads a string until next field is matched
     s: _ = "MAGIC"